TomasKopunec/comp0101-ief/Code/if-optimisation-models/readme.md

 ```bash
 ./run.sh <impl_file>
 ```
-For instance(Check the yaml under examples):
+For instance (Check the yaml under examples):
 ```bash
 ./run.sh tester
 ```
+The impl file is in examples by default, and the omp file is in results by default.

 ### Approach 2: Global Mode